gregschwartz/zatanna/README.md

  * width (950)
  * height (400)
  * yTicks (10) Number of ticks to *try* to fit data to.
 Value is passed to d3's axis.ticks(); [documentation](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-ticks).
+ * yAxisTitle ("") Title to display on the y-axis.
+ * defaultBarColor  ("steelblue") The default color for the bars.
+ * leftSymbol Default options for the left symbols.
+Individual settings will override the defaults.
+Symbols are only shown if values are provided.
+   * shape (triangle) Supported shapes are "triangle", "circle", "square", and "cross".
+   * color (gray) Can be a named color or a hexcode.
+   * width (8) Icons are essentially square, so width will also be height.
+   * showLine (true) If true, draws a dashed line across the bar, at the height of the symbol.
+Helps make it easier to compare bar and symbol values.
+ * rightSymbol Default options for the right symbols.
+Individual settings will override the defaults.
+Symbols are only shown if values are provided.
+   * shape (circle) Supported shapes are "triangle", "circle", "square", and "cross".
+   * color (gray) Can be a named color or a hexcode.
+   * width (8) Icons are essentially square, so width will also be height.
+   * showLine (true) If true, draws a dashed line across the bar, at the height of the symbol.
+Helps make it easier to compare bar and symbol values.